karsterr/karsterr/README.md

 [![Linkedin Badge](https://img.shields.io/badge/-karsterr-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/karsterr)](https://www.linkedin.com/in/karsterr) [![Gmail Badge](https://img.shields.io/badge/-efecan_kara@tuta.io-c14438?style=flat-square&logo=Gmail&logoColor=white&link=mailto:efecan_kara@tuta.io)](mailto:efecan_kara@tuta.io) ![Profile Views](https://komarev.com/ghpvc/?username=karsterr)

 Hello!
-I'm Efe Can Kara, I've been developing myself on Linux and other UNIX-like operating systems for about five years.
-Starting to be interested in Linux based systems as a hobby made me realize how much I love this field and I continue to improve myself in this field.
-My goal is to become an expert linux system administrator.
+I'm Efe Can Kara, I've been interested in Linux and other UNIX-like operating systems for about five years.
+However, I'm new to fields like IoT and artificial intelligence, and I'm focusing on developing myself in these areas.

-My knowledge of Linux consists of building my own system, solving problems and automating.
-I am already proficient in programming languages such as Python, C and I continue to improve myself on shell scripting.
-I can configure and compile kernel according to hardware specifications.
+My skills are not limited to system configuration and troubleshooting.
+I've honed my skills in programming languages such as Python, C, and shell scripting, enabling me to develop strong projects in IoT and artificial intelligence.

-I use various programing and scripting languages for developing projects.
-I can also do basic web development.
+From kernel configuration and compilation to basic web development, I enjoy pushing the boundaries of what's possible at every opportunity.
+My ultimate goal is to specialize in IoT and artificial intelligence, making meaningful contributions to the ever-changing landscape of technology.

 ## Technologies I Love
 - UNIX-like Operating Systems